CALCZERO.COM

 • Breads: higher heat creates better crust

-Higher heat browns the exterior faster, which is what you want for crusty bread but not for things that need to cook through without burning outside.
+Higher heat browns the exterior faster, which is useful for crusty bread but risky for foods that need to cook through without burning outside.

-As a rough guide, bump the temp up 25°F and you can cut time by about 15%.
-Drop it 25°F and add 15% more time.
-Never reduce cooking time below 50% of the original, or the inside won't cook through safely.
+As a rough guide, raising the temperature 25°F can cut time by about 15%.
+Dropping it 25°F usually adds about 15% more time.
+Never reduce cooking time below 50% of the original, or the inside may not cook through safely.
+For unit changes between Fahrenheit, Celsius, and Gas Mark, use the cooking temperature converter.

 Convection Oven Adjustments

 Convection ovens use a fan to circulate hot air, so food cooks faster and more evenly.
-To convert a standard recipe for convection: either drop the temperature 25°F or cut the time by 25%.
-Pick one, not both—otherwise you'll undercook the food.
+To convert a standard recipe for convection, either drop the temperature 25°F or cut the time by 25%.
+Pick one adjustment, not both, to avoid undercooking.

-Convection is great for roasting meats and vegetables, baking cookies (they brown more evenly), and anything you want crispy.
-Skip it for delicate baked goods like soufflés or custards—the fan messes with how they rise.
+Convection is useful for roasting meats and vegetables, baking cookies that brown evenly, and crisping foods.
+Skip it for delicate baked goods like soufflés or custards because the fan can interfere with how they rise.

 How Microwave Power Levels Work